giuseppemorelli/Vagrant-LAMP/README.md

 - root password is `vagrant` but you can simply run `sudo su` from vagrant user
 - if you can't find a configuration in this file before, it means is used the default value

+## Contribution
+Any contribution is highly appreciated.
+The best way to contribute code is to open a [pull request on GitHub](https://help.github.com/articles/using-pull-requests).<br />Please create your pull request against the `develop` branch

 ### Credits

 Giuseppe Morelli - [giuseppemorelli.net](http://www.giuseppemorelli.net)